 Overall, Chapter 13 allows proprietorships to stay in business and repay debts instead of Chapter 7, which counters precisely that.

 With Chapter 7 bankruptcy, sometimes it is your best option when the business has no possible future.
 In this instance, it is usually referred to as liquidation.
 Whenever debts have become so overwhelming that a reconstruction is no longer an option, you can use Chapter 7 liquidation to assist you.
 Chapter 7 can be used for sole proprietorships, partnerships, and corporations.

 One can turn to Chapter 7 whenever the business does not have any substantial assets.
-The Law Firm of Emil Fleysher will explain that before Chapter 7 bankruptcy is approved, though, the applicant’s income will be evaluated to see if it is over a certain level.
-If a Chapter 7 bankruptcy is approved, the business dissolves.
+The Law Firm of Emil Fleysher will explain that before the approval for Chapter 7 bankruptcy, though, the applicant’s income will go through an evaluation to see if it is over a certain level.
+If a Chapter 7 bankruptcy gets approval, the business dissolves.

 Any business that has the hope to turn things around needs to consider Chapter 11 or reorganization.
-This type of business bankruptcy is used for partnerships and corporations.
+This type of business bankruptcy is common when it comes to partnerships and corporations.
 Sole proprietorships can also use it with income levels too high to qualify for Chapter 13 bankruptcy.

 When you have questions about filing bankruptcy for your business, you must speak with an experienced bankruptcy attorney.
 The team at The Law Offices of Emil Fleysher, P.A., can answer all of your questions and help you begin the filing process.
 Call our office at 888-886-0020 to schedule a consultation with our team.
 We serve clients through the South Florida region when the time comes to file for bankruptcy.